 What is the solution and when will it come into effect?

 Proposer’s solution: The Proposer’s solution for future Power Stations across GB is to define Large Power Stations as 10MW and above and Small Power Stations as less than 10MW.
 For new connections, there would be no concept of Medium Power Stations, nor the ability for a Generator to apply for a Bilateral Exemptible Large Licence Exempt Generator Agreement (BELLA).
 This proposal is non-retrospective and would be expected to apply from June 2027 when the appropriate ESO Balancing IT systems have been upgraded in order to facilitate the expected additional numbers of Balancing Mechanism (BM) participants.
-The proposal would not apply to any Generator who has submitted a connection application to the DNO prior to the approval of the modification, whether their connection date is pre or post 2027.
+The proposal would not apply to any Generator who has submitted a connection application to the DNO prior to the approval of the modification.

 Summary of alternative proposal: